pallavidesai/Web-MobileProgrammingICP/README.md

 * Create an app which makes the call to the GitHub API (https://api.github.com/) and displays user's account details when any user is searched by username

+# Web Programming ICP 5
+### Submitted by : Pallavi Desai

+### To-do application
+* Develop a basic to-do list application using Angular

+### Calculator
+* Develop a basic calculator application using Angular